tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 - **The Three Tiers of Mastery**
   - 1 | Employing the fundamentals of managing workflow;
-  - 2 | Implementing a more elevated and integrated total life management system; and
+  - 2 | Implementing a more elevated and integrated total life management system
   - 3 | Leveraging skills to create clear space and get things done for an ever-expansive expression and manifestation.

 - **Mastering the Basics**